CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 **Hazards:** Hazard cards represent evil forces and natural dangers.
 You may play hazard cards only during your opponent’s movement/hazard phase.
 **Healing:** This consists of moving a character from a wounded state to a tapped state.
 **Home Site:** A character may be brought into play at his home site or at a Haven.
-**Influence Check:** In certain situations, a player can make an influence check to attempt to bring a faction into play or to disrupt his opponent’s control over one of his resources.
+**Influence Check:** In certain situations, a player can make an influence check to attempt to bring a faction into play _or_ to disrupt his opponent’s control over one of his resources.
 **Item:** An item is a resource that represents an object that can be acquired and used to help the Free Peoples.
 The different types of items are: minor, major, greater, gold ring, and special.
 **Keyed:** A hazard creature may only be played against a company if the creature is “keyed to” the company’s site or site path.
 **Location Deck:** A player’s site and region cards.
 **Long-event:** Long-events last approximately two turns, one of yours and one of your opponent’s.
 **Making a Roll:** Two six-sided dice (2D6) should be used to generate random values during play.
 This is called “making a roll.”
 To make a roll, roll 2D6 and add the two results together.
 **Marshalling Points:** During play you receive marshalling points from: control of resources, destruction of evil forces, and various other actions.
 The winner is the player with the most marshalling points at the end of the game.
 **Mind:** A character’s mind determines how many influence points are required to keep this character in play.
-**Movement:** During a player’s turn, he may move each of his companies from its current site to another site.
+**Movement:** During a player’s turn, he may _move_ each of his companies from its current site to another site.
-**New Site Card:** When a company moves, it leaves its current site card and travels to its new site card.
+**New Site Card:** When a company moves, it leaves its current site card and travels to its _new site card_.
 **Permanent-event:** The effects of a resource permanent-event last until the card is discarded due to conditions stated on its card.
 **Play Deck:** Each player has a play deck that consists of his resource, hazard, and character cards.
 During play, each player draws cards from his play deck.
 **Prowess:** A measure of a character’s offensive capabilities in combat.